klvoje/evoTS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# evoTS - univariate and multivariate models of phenotypic evolution within lineages
+# evoTS - analysis of evolutionary sequences of phenotypic change

 <!-- badges: start -->
 <!-- badges: end -->